Alan Bradley (Coronation Street): 1986–1989

 It soon transpired that Rita had actually gone over to Blackpool to recover from a breakdown, which occurred in light of Alan's treatment of her.
 Despite this and the fact that was found at the building site, Alan lost his job because of the trouble it had caused with the police.
 Alan became overly bitter and swore revenge on Rita, blaming her for ruining his life.

-He soon learns of Rita's whereabouts after overhearing The Rovers' landlord, Alec Gilroy (Roy Barraclough), confiding to Bet that Rita is in Blackpool.
+Eventually Alan learns of Rita's whereabouts after overhearing The Rovers' landlord, Alec Gilroy (Roy Barraclough), confiding to Bet that Rita is in Blackpool.
 Alan later follows Bet to Blackpool, with the intent on finding Rita and taking her back to Weatherfield to prove to everyone that he didn't kill her.
 He forced his way into the hotel where Rita was staying in, only to instead find Bet there before threatening her and demanding to know where Rita was.
 With Bet was unwilling to tell him, Alan deduces that Rita would be coming back to the hotel after finding her clothes in the wardrobe.
 He then returns to his car to await for her.
 As Rita walks back towards the hotel, Alan spots her and orders her to get in his car.
 When she refuses, Alan forces her into the passenger seat, only for her to jump out just as he returns to the driver's side.
 Alan promptly chases Rita across the road, where they end up running into the direction of an oncoming Blackpool tram – which narrowly misses Rita but ends up hitting Alan, killing him.
 The tram promptly stops at the impact of accident, as Bet rushes outside to comfort Rita.

-Legacy

 Later on, Alan is confirmed to have officially died and news of his death becomes public knowledge in Weatherfield – with Jenny becoming devastated to learn about her father's death.
 She later attends his funeral with Martin and Sally, along with the latter's husband Kevin (Michael Le Vell), supporting her in attendance.
 The impact of Alan's torment on Rita and his subsequent death continues to negatively affect her relationship with Jenny.
-However, they eventually reconcile when Jenny comes to accept that her father had truly never loved her and this signals the end of Alan's reign of terror once and for all.
+However, they eventually reconcile when Jenny comes to accept that her father was the only person to blame for his own downfall and this signals the end of Alan's reign of terror once and for all.